kdeldycke/mail-deduplicate/README.md

 Maildir Deduplicate
 ===================

-Command-line tool written in Python to deduplicate mails from a set of maildir folders.
+Command-line tool to deduplicate mails from a set of maildir folders.

 Usage